fbriere/linux-dexdrive/README.md

 whether or not it would make any sense?)

 Please note that if you're merely looking for a way to read/write memory cards, this driver is overkill.
-Instead, you may want to look at Dexux
-<http://dexux.sourceforge.net/>, an application/library that does just that.
+Instead, you may want to look at [Dexux]( http://dexux.sourceforge.net/), an application/library that does just that.

 COMPILATION
 -----------

 Compiling this module requires a fully configured kernel source tree.
-By default, simply running "make" will compile against the source tree of the currently running kernel.
+By default, simply running `make` will compile against the source tree of the currently running kernel.
 If this is not appropriate, you can specify the location of your kernel source tree:

     $ make KERNELDIR=/usr/src/linux

-This will compile the dexdrive.ko kernel module, as well as the dexattach utility.
-You can install them both with "make install", with an optional DESTDIR argument if you don't want to install them as root.
+This will compile the `dexdrive.ko` kernel module, as well as the `dexattach` utility.
+You can install them both with `make install`, with an optional `DESTDIR` argument if you don't want to install them as root.

 USAGE
 -----

-After loading the dexdrive module (with insmod or modprobe) and connecting a DexDrive to a serial port, the block device is created by running dexattach on that serial port:
+After loading the dexdrive module (with `insmod` or `modprobe`) and connecting a DexDrive to a serial port, the block device is created by running dexattach on that serial port: